 If you smoke or chew tobacco, it's important that you quit.
 Using tobacco can worsen your aneurysm.

-Although it's possible to repair a ruptured aortic aneurysm with emergency surgery, the risk is much higher and there is a higher chance of complications.
+- Emergency surgery.
+Although it's possible to repair a ruptured aortic aneurysm with emergency surgery, the risk is much higher and there is a greater chance of complications.
 Because of this, doctors prefer to identify and treat thoracic aortic aneurysms before they rupture, and to follow through with lifelong monitoring and appropriate preventive surgery.

 Lifestyle and home remedies